nigelhorne/smoker/README.md

     smokerupdate - update a local minicpan repositary and broadcast the updates Run this out of cron
-    smokerdaemon - listen to smokerupdates and test the updates Start this in the system
+    smokerdaemon - listen to smokerupdates and test the updates Start this in the systems where you're going to test CPAN modules